Colorado is home to a large and diverse community of native pollinators that consists of:

 - 946 species of native bees

-- A complete listing can be found on the University of Colorado Natural History Museum web page.
+- A complete listing can be found on the University of Colorado Natural History Museum website.
 Due to the diversity of ecosystems in our state, we have a very large number of bees compared to our eastern Great Plains neighbors.

 - For more information on native bee species: